 - Routes to the appropriate forecast: SBA for non-smooth, exponential smoothing for smooth.

-This classification updates daily.
-An item that drifts from smooth to erratic (e.g. it goes viral) is automatically moved to a more conservative replenishment policy.
+This classification can update daily.
+An item that drifts from smooth to erratic (e.g. it goes viral) should move to a more conservative replenishment policy instead of staying on the old average.